For A New Era Of Healing

 The younger orangutans in Group 2 made their journey by bus, enjoying a safe and smooth trip with their Surrogate Mothers.

-Completed construction at Nyaru Menteng II includes:
+Completed construction at Nyaru Menteng 2 includes:

 All Forest School areas, where orphaned orangutans spend most of their time, learning to live as wild orangutans.
 The upgraded Forest School at NM II benefits from years of experience, with every detail designed to enhance safety, care, and to reinforce their arboreal (living in the trees) lifestyle.